mendix/docs/content/en/docs/refguide/modeling/pages/input-widgets/text-area.md

 #### 2.8.5 AutoFocus

-If `true`,  the TextArea will be rendered focused and the device keyboard is opened.
+If `true`,  the text area will be rendered focused and the device keyboard is opened.
 {{% alert color="info" %}}This option is only available in native pages.{{% /alert %}}

 ### 2.7 Label Section{#label}